EugenMayer/docker-sync/docs/index.rst

 - Supports multiple sync-end points and multiple projects at the same time
 - Supports user-remapping on sync to avoid permission problems on the container
 - Can be used with your docker-compose way or the integrated docker-compose way to start the stack and sync at the same time with one command
-- Using overlays to keep your production docker-compose.yml untouched an portable.
+- Using overlays to keep your production docker-compose.yml untouched and portable.
 See :ref:`docker-compose-yml`.
 - Supports Linux* to use the same toolchain across all platforms, but maps on a native mount in linux (no sync)
 - Besides performance being the first priority for docker-sync, the second is, not forcing you into using a specific docker solution.
 Use docker-for-mac, docker toolbox, VirtualBox, VMware Fusion or Parallels, xhyve or whatever!